Dmitrii-ru/Resume/verification_phone_api/readme.md

 ## GET api/verification_phone/profile/<phone_number>

 ## REQUEST
-- api/verification_phone/profile/+7(999)999-99-99

 ### Function
-- Проверка на существование профиля.
-- Готовим список user которые активировали invite текущего user
+- Check for existence profile.
+- Get a list of users who activated the invite of the current user

 ## RESPONSES
-- Информация о профиле
+- Profile
-- Список дубликатов user invite
+- List invite